ibm-mas/ansible-devops/ibm/mas_devops/roles/smtp/README.md

 - Default: true

 ### sendgrid_api_url

+- Optional.
 The api URL of the smtp email service.
 This URL is used for REST calls.

-- Optional
 - Environment Variable: `SENDGRID_API_URL`
 - Default: api.sendgrid.com

 ### custom_labels

+- Optional.
 List of comma separated key=value pairs for setting custom labels on instance specific resources.

-- Optional
 - Environment Variable: `CUSTOM_LABELS`
-- Default Value: None
+- Default: None

+### sendgrid_debug

+- Optional.
+When set to True, the results of the SendGrid REST calls will be displayed in the log.
+- Environment Variable: `SENDGRID_DEBUG`
+- Default: False

 Example Playbook